#2026-W19-05ACTIVE2026-W19 → 2026-W26

 Analysis Note

-W19 marks the first page on which global monetary policy fragmented into five tracks within the same quarter.
-April 29: the Fed held at 3.50–3.75% but exposed the largest dissent vote since 1992.
+W19 marks the first page on which global monetary policy fragmented into five distinct tracks within the same quarter.
+April 29: Fed held at 3.50–3.75% but exposed the largest dissent vote since 1992.
 April 30: BOJ intervened with ¥5.48 trillion as the yen broke 160, widening the U.S.-Japan rate gap to 300bp.
-Same week, the ECB held but Lagarde foreshadowed a June hike, and Norges Bank alone broke the hold pattern with a surprise 25bp hike.
-May 8: BLS April +115k surprise delivered both a labor-market stability signal and cracks in wages and participation.
+Same week, ECB held but Lagarde foreshadowed a June hike, and Norges Bank alone broke the hold pattern with a surprise 25bp hike.
+May 8: BLS April +115k surprise delivered both labor-market stability signal and cracks in wages and participation.